When making the transition from married to single, many Florida residents fail to include insurance…

 On behalf of The Law Office of Gustavo E. Frances, P.A.

 If divorce is going to leave a person without health insurance and the need to pick a new plan, one should not expect it to be easy.
-There are a myriad of plans available nationwide and in Florida from a large number of companies, but choosing a right fit can be a difficult task.
+There is a myriad of plans available nationwide and in Florida from a large number of companies, but choosing the right fit can be a difficult task.
 It is a task, however, that some people will be unable to avoid if a divorce is looming.
 Here are some general considerations that may be helpful in the process.

 First, the complexity of the task requires getting started prior to the finalization of the divorce.
 Otherwise, a person may end up with less than attractive premiums or terms.
 Take the realistic cost of post-divorce health insurance and factor it into your needs as you negotiate a divorce settlement.
 Add in a reasonable increase for each year in the future.

 One should learn about the dates during which insurance can be purchased.
 Health insurance can only be purchased during specified enrollment periods or, in some cases, during a “special” enrollment period.
 A person has 60 days after the divorce decree to enroll in a plan.
 If it is missed, it may be many months before another enrollment period begins.

 The situation is so complex that it is wise to thoroughly examine all options.
 Don’t simply jump into insurance through COBRA.
 It may end up being far more expensive than choosing the right policy available in the open market.
 Additionally, if you are operating in the blind, don’t try to hobble through the system by luck.